What is it?

 - Notebooks can be shared, or alternatively use Microsoft Teams to create a notebook with a team to work on collaboratively.

-- The Content Library is a great way to share content with students.
+- The Content Library is a great way to organise and share content with students.
 Students can each have individual copies of content, on which tutors can provide feedback individually

 - If you delete part of your OneNote notebook, you can retrieve it up to 60 days after you edited it.